krushiraj/spring-boot-demo/lab/springboot-contacts-crud/instructions.md

 # Contact Management System with Spring Boot and MongoDB

-This project demonstrates a simple CRUD (Create, Read, Update, Delete) application for managing contacts using Spring Boot, MongoDB, and Thymeleaf.
+This project demonstrates a server-side rendered CRUD application for managing contacts using Spring Boot, MongoDB, and Thymeleaf templates.

 ## Prerequisites

-1. Java 1.8 installed
+1. Java 1.8 or higher
 2. MongoDB installed and running on default port (27017)
 3. Maven installed
+4. Modern web browser

 ## Project Structure